Crystalnix/stroustrup-frontend/API.md

 **Add Book**
 ----
-  Returns json data about a single book.
+  Add book and returns json data about it (with id).

 * **URL**